Gatonsbey History, Family Crest & Coats of Arms

 In 1327, the Subsidy Rolls of Yorkshire listed Thomas de Gaytenby and later Peter de Gaytenby was listed in the Calendar of Inquisitiones post mortem of Yorkshire (1405-1406.)

 Early History of the Gatonsbey family

-Another 267 words (19 lines of text) are included under the topic Early Gatonsbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gatonsbey research.
+Another 137 words (10 lines of text) are included under the topic Early Gatonsbey History in all our PDF Extended History products and printed products wherever possible.